gtluu/timsconvert/README.md

                           Precursor ion mobility information is still exported.
 Recommended when exporting in profile mode due to file size.
 --encoding                Choose encoding for binary arrays.
 32-bit ("32") or 64-bit ("64").
 Defaults to 64-bit.
---profile_bins            Number of bins used to bin data when converting in profile mode.
-A value of 0 indicates no
-                          binning is performed.
-Defaults to 0.
 --maldi_output_file       For MALDI dried droplet data, whether individual scans should be placed in
                           individual files ("individual") or all into a single file ("combined").
                           Defaults to combined.